New insights into mysterious deep earthquakes

 The scientists spent several months in the Lofoten region, conducting a detailed analysis of the exposed rock and its pristine pseudotachylytes, which cover the fault sets linking the adjacent and intersecting shear zones.

-Dr Ake Fagereng from Cardiff University’s School of Earth and Ocean Sciences, said: “This model is important for earthquake hazard in regions of slow deformation, where deep earthquakes are observed (e.g. Central Alpine foreland, India, and East Africa) despite an overall low rate of seismicity.
+Dr Ake Fagereng from Cardiff University’s School of Earth and Environmental Sciences, said: “This model is important for earthquake hazard in regions of slow deformation, where deep earthquakes are observed (e.g. Central Alpine foreland, India, and East Africa) despite an overall low rate of seismicity.
 It can account for such earthquakes because of the bulk, slow flow of rocks in the deep crust.
 This may help account for observation of deep earthquakes in hazard models.”

 “Our observation from Lofoten is that deep earthquakes are typically small and driven by flow of surrounding rock.
 While this means deep earthquakes are typically not a danger at the surface, it also means that earthquakes are capable of nucleating in the deep crust, and could, in rare circumstances, reach a size where they propagate into the shallower crust.”